fbpx

 Central Region News

-Missouri’s nonfarm payroll employment rose by 14,700 jobs in June 2024, with a 0.2% rise in the unemployment rate to 3.7%.
+Missouri’s nonfarm payroll employment decreased by 900 jobs in September 2024, with the unemployment rate steady at 3.9%.

 Tune into the podcast